mento-protocol/docs/understand/fpmm/README.md

 - **Trading limits** — Per-token caps over 5-minute and 1-day windows (TradingLimitsV2).
 - **Circuit breakers** — The pool uses the OracleAdapter/BreakerBox so that swaps can be halted when the oracle is invalid, stale, or when breakers trip.

 These are set at deployment or by pool admin / governance.
-See [Trading limits & circuit breakers](trading-limits-and-circuit-breakers.md) and [Oracles & price feeds](oracles-and-price-feeds.md).
+See [Trading limits](trading-limits.md) and [Oracles, price feeds & circuit breakers](oracles-and-circuit-breakers.md).

 ---